Who We Are

 We value input from and have respect for all people.
 We believe that Alaskans have the right to maintain their cultural heritage and close relationship to the land while protecting their economic and human potential.

 What We Do

-RurAL CAP serves prenatal women, children, and families through early childhood education.
+We serve children and families through early childhood education.
 We promote socio-emotional development, healthy practices, cultural richness, and school readiness.
 Our programs include the Child Development Center, Head Start, Early Head Start, and Parents as Teachers (PAT).

 We promote financial stability and independence through Homeless, Housing, & Shelter Services; Homeownership; and Home Improvement.
 These programs are available to Alaskans living with physical and/or mental health conditions as well as those navigating difficult financial circumstances.

 We address locally identified challenges through community wellness, youth development, tribal justice, and victim service initiatives.
 We deliver a variety of National Service, Wellness, and Training and Technical Assistance programs across the state.

 Rural Alaska Community Action Program, Inc., (RurAL CAP), recommended more than $5 million grant awards to 59 organizations in communities statewide under the Thriving Communities Grants program, through funding provided…